-The bill amends several sections of South Dakota law to modify the requirements for ambulance operators and the use of blue lights on vehicles.
-Specifically, it removes the requirement for ambulance operators to be certified under chapter 36-4B and instead stipulates that they must meet new requirements outlined in section 4 of the Act.
-These requirements include being at least eighteen years old, possessing a driver's license, and being licensed as emergency medical services personnel, a firefighter, or a law enforcement officer, or providing documentation of CPR training and completion of an emergency vehicle operator course.
-Additionally, the bill clarifies that ambulance operators may operate an ambulance in excess of the speed limit without audible signals when outside municipal limits.
+The bill amends several sections of South Dakota law to modify the requirements for ambulance operators and the use of blue lights on emergency vehicles.
+It specifies that an ambulance operator must be at least eighteen years old, possess a driver's license, and meet certain qualifications, including being licensed as emergency medical services personnel, a firefighter, or a law enforcement officer.
+Additionally, the operator must provide documentation of completing CPR training and an emergency vehicle operator course.
+The bill also allows ambulance operators who meet these requirements to operate an ambulance in excess of the speed limit without using audible signals when outside city limits.

 Statutes affected: